flyteorg/flyte/docs/deployment/configuration/monitoring.rst

 .. note::

-   Configure the Prometheus instance to use Service Monitors in the namespace where Flyte is running, configuring the following keys in the ``prometheus`` resource:
+   Enable the Prometheus instance to use Service Monitors in the namespace where Flyte is running, configuring the following keys in the ``prometheus`` resource:

 .. code-block:: yaml